chevah/brink/README.rst

 There is a package generated for brink, called `chevah-brink`.

-paver.sh will check the source code for `pavement.py` and will install the required chevah-brink version.
+`brink.sh` checks the source code for `pavement.py` and installs the required chevah-brink version.

-paver.sh will also update the chevah-brink package each time `paver deps` is called.
+`brink.sh` also updates the chevah-brink package each time `./brink.sh deps` is called.

-It will read the private configuration from ~/.config/chevah-brink.ini.
+It reads the private configuration from `~/.config/chevah-brink.ini`.

 This repo is also used as a testing ground for the general build system for the Chevah project.